marios-code-path/kotlin-spring-reactive-shell/README.md

-# Build a Spring Shell App w/ Security
+# Build a Spring Shell App for RSocket with Security

 What if I told you that the Spring Framework supportes creating [Shell](https://spring.io/projects/spring-shell) tools programatically?
+I say this because I've wanted to always interact with my rsocket services without having to memorize a bunch of command-line utilities.
+However they are optional, they are also very useful for making requests againsts you services.
+I would recommend writing a small yet cogent tool that also recognizes the API being talked to - YOUR application!.

+Spring Shell offers this potential and in this guide, we will make use of connecting and interacting with our `@Secured` RSocket services!

 # Motivation